zleyyij/rTS_Wiki/docs/guides/fixing-a-non-booting-linux-install.md

 last_modified_date: 2022-09-15
 ---

-# Fixing a non-booting linux install
+# Fixing a non-booting Linux install
 {: .no_toc}

 Because of the length and variety of troubleshooting methods, the following article will be segmented by each step of the boot process.